3shape/Communicate.Development/AuthenticationServiceReference.md

 Header

-See the [OAuth standard][OAuth standard page] for more information about the token field
+See the [OAuth Authorization request][OAuth Authorization Request] for more information about the token field

 ```
 Authorization: Basic <token>